 2. Do the admission restrictions apply locally or throughout Germany?

 Germany-wide admission restrictions: Degree programmes such as medicine, pharmacy, veterinary medicine and dentistry are so popular that admission restrictions apply at all German higher education institutions.
-They have what is known as a numerus clausus (NC).
-Study places are awarded by the (Foundation for University Admissions) (only in German).
+They have what is known as a .
+Study places are awarded by the () for applicants from Germany and other EU member states as well as applicants from Liechtenstein, Iceland and Norway (available only in German).